All baptized persons have rights within the society of the Church. The Tribunal exists to vindicate these rights and to serve truth.

 What is the purpose of the Tribunal?

 Any person who believes that his or her marriage is not valid has the right to challenge its validity.
+The purpose of the Marriage Tribunal is to undertake the proper investigation of the marriage which is questioned in order to determine the truth concerning that marriage.

 Can anyone obtain a Church annulment?